bqsauce-ux/Customer_Happiness/README.md

 As you can see from the model_config.yaml file, the best features are [X1, X5, X6].
 This corresponds with the earlier prediction we had in EDA.
 As part of the preprocessing, I imported StandardScaler() and then fit-transformed it into input data, which is fed into the model.

-I used mlflow package to track the different runs and it is hosted on the following URL: http://localhost/5555.
+I used mlflow package to track the different runs and it is hosted on the 5555 port.
 It is convenient for tracking each run and stores the metrics in a centralized location.
 I have defined a function called evaluate_model_with_grid which takes a model and determines the best hyperparameters for the said model and records its accuracy, mae, mse, rmse, r2, f1_score, and roc_auc.
 Later, the model with the highest accuracy is selected and stored in a .joblib file called best_model.joblib and its configuration in a .yaml file called model_config.yaml.

 Creating the API